LinZhanghan/SMNN/README.md

 python mante/main.py
 ```

- The training losses will be storaged in `l` and a test plot over 100 trials will be drawn.
+ The training losses will be storaged in `L` and a test plot over 100 trials will be drawn.

 ## Citation
 If you use this repo for your research, please cite our work: